In his essay “Circles,” Ralph Waldo Emerson writes:

 The center of town is toward Public Square.
 The center of the Earth is always down.
 The center of our solar system moves from east to west every waking day.
 The center of our galaxy is toward its black hole in Sagittarius.
 But, the center of our universe is … everywhere!

-opaque.
-But the CMB, by its very presence, and the intensities of energy over its frequency spectrum, fulfills predictions of the Big Bang Theory -- the current standard model of the universe.
-So we know that there was a Hot Big Bang -- when the universe was extremely hot, dense, and rapidly expanding.
-And by its highly-uniform heat map, the tiny temperature variations across the heat map, and the imprint of gravity waves in the heat map's variations, the CMB fulfills predictions of Cosmic Inflation Theory.
-So, though we await confirmation of the gravity waves finding, which was just announced this year, it is now likely that our universe's region of space inflated -- stretched from sub-atomic size to macro size in a split instant.
+What lies beyond and back in time before the CMB we cannot directly see, because the universe was then opaque.
+But the CMB, by its very presence, and the intensities of energy over its frequency spectrum, fulfills predictions of the Big Bang Theory — the current standard model of the universe.
+So we know that there was a Hot Big Bang — when the universe was extremely hot, dense, and rapidly expanding.
+And by its highly-uniform heat map, the tiny temperature variations across the heat map, and the imprint of gravity waves in the heat map’s variations, the CMB fulfills predictions of Cosmic Inflation Theory.
+So, though we await confirmation of the gravity waves finding, which was just announced this year, it is now likely that our universe’s region of space inflated — stretched from sub-atomic size to macro size in a split instant.
 As inflation ended, much of its expansion energy may have changed into particles, changing the universe from extremely cold and empty with accelerating expansion to extremely hot and dense with decelerating expansion, and feeding into the Hot Big Bang.

-don't know, but by most variants of Cosmic Inflation Theory, cosmic inflation goes on forever, screamingly stretching space.
+What lies beyond and back in time before the onset of cosmic inflation?
+We don’t know, but by most variants of Cosmic Inflation Theory, cosmic inflation goes on forever, screamingly stretching space.
 And if cosmic inflation has fed into one hot big bang and popped-out one universe, then it would also pop-out many, or infinitely, more such universes.
 So Cosmic Inflation Theory, which has many correct (and no known incorrect) predictions, also predicts parallel universes!
-And the march of science goes on: As one wonder is described, proven and woven into the tapestry of human knowledge, another arises -- it too wanting description and proof.
+And the march of science goes on: As one wonder is described, proven and woven into the tapestry of human knowledge, another arises — it too wanting description and proof.
 Emerson writes:

 Our life is an apprenticeship to the truth, that around every circle another can be drawn; that there is no end in nature, but every end is a beginning; that there is always another dawn risen on mid-noon, and under every deep a lower deep opens.